ucan-wg/awake/README.md

 Note that there is nothing special about AES256-GCM.
 This key is symmetric and will be available in memory.
 As such, this protocol gains little from the WebCrypto API aside from potential hardware acceleration (which can be helpful against certain timings attacks).

 In a future version, AES-GCM may be replaced with AES-SIV-GCM or XChaCha20-Poly1305.

+Eve 🦹‍♀️ has no incentive to delegate rights other than to hide from detection.
+However, in this scenario where she somehow already has a valid UCAN, the game was already over.
+There are remedies available (revocation & rotation) were that to happen.
+AWAKE aims to minimize this possibility from the outset (Alice 👩‍💻 would have to agree to granting Eve 🦹‍♀️ these rights due to human error).